-Impact ММ APM No. Mitigation Measure/ Applicant Proposed Measure Implementation Actions Monitoring Requirements and Effectiveness Criteria Timing Project Component Status If the remains are of Native American origin: The descendants of the deceased Native Americans have made a recommendation to the landowner or the person responsible for the excavation work, for means of treating or disposing of, with appropriate dignity, the human remains and any associated grave goods as provided in Public Resources Code, Section 5097.98 NAHC is unable to identify a descendant or the descendant fails to make a recommendation within 24 hours after being notified by the NAHC.
+Mitigation Measure/ Monitoring Requirements Impact MM APM No. Applicant Proposed Measure If the remains are of Native American origin: Implementation Actions and Effectiveness Criteria Timing Project Component Status The descendants die of Native American onghi.
+The descendants of the deceased Native Americans have made a recommendation to the landowner or the person responsible for the excavation work, for means of treating or disposing of, with appropriate dignity, the human remains and any associated grave goods as provided in Public Resources Code, Section 5097.98 NAHC is unable to identify a descendant or the descendant fails to make a recommendation within 24 hours after being notified by the NAHC.
 Potential impact paleontological resources during construction.
 CR-4 Central Valley will implement the following measures to avoid potential impacts on buried or previously unidentified paleontological resources.
 Conduct paleontological resource training.
 As part of the preconstruction environmental training program, construction workers will be provided an overview of the paleontological resources that could occur in the project area.
 The training will be conducted to help construction workers to (1) identify potential paleontological resources encountered during excavation, and (2) review procedures in the event that a potential fossil is found.
 Specifically, the training may include a discussion of the following: • Fossil identification (the paleontologist may present example fossils to the workers) • The prohibition of collecting or intentionally disturbing fossils • Stopping all excavation and ground- disturbing work within 100 feet of the find • Procedures for notifying supervisors and site monitoring staff • A discussion of the paleontologist's authority to redirect or stop certain work operations • An overview of the actions that the paleontologist may take to identify the sensitivity of a fossil and to recover and curate a fossil.
 Stop work if paleontological resources are discovered during construction.
 If a vertebrate fossil is discovered during construction, the contractor will stop work immediately in the area of the find until a qualified professional Central Valley to provide training as part of the Worker Training Program.
 CPUC to inspect periodically to prevent destruction of non- renewable Paleontologic resources.
 CPUC to review and approve monitoring results report that provides the fossils found and their significance.
 Prior to and during construction.
 All Pre-Construction Component Complete.
 Environmental Awareness Training outline provided to CPUC.
 CPUC verified pre- construction component was completed on March 2, 2011.